YvesCoding/vuescroll/README.md

 Vue.use(vuescroll);
 ```

-### In order to remove parts that are not used, you can import vuescroll separately
+### In order to reduce the size of the bundle, you can import modes separately

 #### Only import the features of slide mode: